ericsund/WolfsDen/README.md

 FEATURES

 > Interaction with Twitter v1.1 API
-> Authenticate and deauthenticate user
+> Authenticate and deauthenticate user - through HTTPS (NEW!)
 > Remember user authentication on restart
 > Send tweet
 > Send tweet with attached photo